asnar00/zeta/features.md

 ## why, architectural

-Associating code and data with features instead of objects makes a bunch of stuff easier and better and more performant.
+Associating code and data with features instead of objects makes a bunch of stuff easier and better and faster.

+# why, engineering

+The ability to analyse behaviour using features is a superpower when trying to reproduce, diagnose, and fix faults.

 ## why, economic